Recent News & Trading Tips

 Market Crash Expected: Mentorship Designed to Prepare

 Are you aware of the anticipated crash in the financial markets?
 The E-mini S&P may be hit big, so it's time to know what to do when it happens.
 Handling the crash will be one of the focal points of the upcoming Group Mentorship class.
 John Paul will be teaching this eight-week class.
 He fully explains how each of his strategies work.
 The goal is to make you a professional day trader with enough knowledge to handle whatever the market throws at you.
 The next class begins Tuesday, March 14 at 7 p.m.
-EST. Because the beginning of 2017 has benefited investors, this is an excellent time to learn what they know, so you can also find success.
+EST. Because the beginning of the year has benefited investors, this is an excellent time to learn what they know, so you can also find success.

 In the first week of Mentorship training, you'll learn the powerful ATO (At the Open) strategy.
 The E-mini S&P market often displays a distinct pattern during the first couple hours it opens.
 You'll learn how to spoit it and where to place your trades.
 The ATO is a breakout strategy, meaning you're looking to catch the move as it heads higher or lower beyond a certain price point.
 The online webinar room is where you'll be learning this and about 10 other price action strategies.
 The Atlas Line, Trade Scalper, Power Price Action, Roadmap, Price Action Scalping, Manipulation, ABC, Yo-Yo, Stair Step, and other strategies are explained.
 Learning on your own and making big trading mistakes can be costly.
 Instead, invest your time and money in education.
 Click here to find out about the next class.